Updated June 2022

 High Throughput Data

 Kafka typically comes out on top for use cases that require the smooth handling of high throughput data and access to stream history.
-Often, companies are drawn to Elasticsearch because it is also built to handle large amounts of data, thus making the technologies pair together nicely in high throughput use cases.
+Often, companies are drawn to Elasticsearch and/or OpenSearch because they are also built to handle large amounts of data, thus making the technologies pair together nicely in high throughput use cases.

 Logstash Integration With Kafka